 "Other people worry about a mistake occurring and they're not actually dead.
-But Australia
+But Australia has very tight criteria with declaring death that everyone's agreed on.

 "Three clinicians have to examine the patient to make sure they are dead, so there's no worry about that.
 They're not going to take organs from live people.